sanctuarycomputer/dome-fm/rfcs/2023-12-19-ADMIN_AUTH.md

 ### Use Gmail's SMTP

-In this scenario, we as the administrator to setup a ["google app password"](https://www.febooti.com/products/automation-workshop/tutorials/enable-google-app-passwords-for-smtp.html)
+In this scenario, we ask the administrator to setup a ["google app password"](https://www.febooti.com/products/automation-workshop/tutorials/enable-google-app-passwords-for-smtp.html)

 0. Adminstrator navigates to `https://artistname.vercel.app/initial-setup` wizard
 1. Administrator is instructed to setup a "google app password" via their Gmail account